 Robert Shireman *

-Robert Shireman is a senior fellow at The Century Foundation, working on higher education policy with a focus on affordability, quality assurance, and consumer protections.
+Robert Shireman is a Higher Education Policy Expert working on higher education policy with a focus on affordability, quality assurance, and consumer protections.
 In addition to serving as a WICHE commissioner, he advises the U.S. Department of Education on accreditation issues through his appointment to the National Advisory Committee on Institutional Quality and Integrity (NACIQI).

 Shireman served in the Obama administration as deputy undersecretary of education, having previously worked in the U.S. Senate and at the National Economic Council in the Clinton Administration.
 In 2004 he founded The Institute for College Access & Success, and in 2011 launched the policy organization California Competes.